 M.Ed., Elementary Education, Mars Hill University

-Regina Blount is a Grade 1 teaching assistant.
+Regina Blount is a Learning Specialist in the Lower School.
 She started her career at CDS as a substitute at Key School in 2017 and moved to the Lower School in 2018.
 A certified teacher with more than 15 years experience, she holds a BA in English from Western Carolina University and an M.Ed. in Elementary Education from Mars Hill University.

 An Orton-Gillingham-trained educator, she has experience as a tutor in the Asheville area.
 She and her husband are the proud parents of three young adult college graduates.